-Lisle Snyman Principal Plant Pathologist QLD Department of Primary Industries M 0428 324 932
+Lisle Snyman Principal Plant Pathologist Department of Agriculture and Fisheries M 0428 324 932 E lisle.snyman@daf.qld.gov.au

-E lisle.snyman@daf.qld.gov.au

-Natalie Moore Research Agronomist Northern Cropping Systems

-NSW Department of Primary Industries and Regional Development
+Penny Heuston Project Officer - Publications Northern Cropping Systems NSW Department of Primary Industries M: 0428 474845 E: penny.heuston@dpi.nsw.gov.au

-E: natalie.moore@dpi.nsw.gov.au

-© State of NSW through the Department of Primary Industries and Regional Development, 2025
+@ State of NSW through the Department of Regional New South Wales, 2023

-Published by NSW Department of Primary Industries and Regional Development.
+Published by NSW Department of Primary Industries, a part of the Department of Regional New South Wales.

-You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the NSW Department of Primary Industries and Regional Development as the owner.
+You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the Department of Regional New South Wales as the owner.
 However, you must obtain permission if you wish to charge others for access to the publication (other than at cost); include the publication advertising or a product for sale; modify the publication; or republish the publication on a website.
 You may freely link to the publication on a departmental website.